What’s Down Hall like?

 Super dog-friendly.
 Down Hall’s It’s A Dog’s Life package is great for visiting pooches who want to travel light.
 It includes a plush dog bed, water bowl, a map of the grounds so you can plan your walkies, poop bags and some doggy treats, as well as dinner (more on that later).

 Aside from your room, dogs are allowed in the lounge area next to the bar but not the bar itself or the restaurant.
 The hotel is happy for dogs to be left in your room for short periods of time, though – while you dine at the restaurant, say, or treat yourself to a spot of pampering.

 Guests booking the doggy package will get a ground-floor Executive Room with double doors that open on to the landscaped gardens for easy access.

 While your four-legged friend is snoozing away in his designer bed, you can relax in style, enjoying the room’s high ceilings and character cornicing from the comfort of your own king-size bed.
 Fluffy robes, Gilchrist & Soames toiletries, his and hers sinks and antique furniture come as standard.

 Impressive.
 As you might assume from its name, The Grill Room restaurant specialises in steaks but when we visited, there were a whole host of other dishes to choose from, such as fish and chips and beetroot risotto.

 Ernie also received room service as part of his doggy package – a bowl of freshly-cooked chicken, vegetables and gravy delivered to our door.
 He barely came up for air when eating, so I guess it was good!

-GET ON THE DOG AND BONE: Down Hall’s It’s A Dog’s Life package costs £209 per night, based on two people sharing.
+The It’s A Dog’s Life package at the hotel costs £209 per night, based on two people sharing.
 A maximum of two dogs are allowed per room.
-For more information or to book, visit downhall.co.uk or call 01279 731441.
+For more information or to book, visit the hotel website or call 01279 731441.